attestantio/vouch/docs/configuration.md

     # for the duties' slot.
 Otherwise it will wait until 4 seconds into the slot before attesting.
     attestations: true
     # If sync-committees is true then Vouch will generate sync committee messages as soon as it receives notification that
     # the head block has been updated for the duties' slot.
-Otherwise it will wait until 4 seconds into the slot before attesting.
+Otherwise it will wait until 4 seconds into the slot before
+    # generating sync committee messages.
     sync-committees: true
     # grace is the delay between receiving the notification of the head block and starting the fast track process.
 This allows
     # the rest of the network to settle if we saw the head block early.